by Trish Riley - Editor Resort News

 “Reaching a win-win or compromise is obviously the best outcome for all concerned,” says Paul, “but in situations where there is antagonism, disrespect and even bullying by entitled committee or body corporate members or lot owners, the inability of the manager to confidently address and resolve the issue may lead, in the most extreme instances, to managers leaving and properties being sold.”

-Seeking a greater understanding of how and why they entered management rights, Drs Reid and Hsiao interviewed hundreds of operators about their experiences and what information and services they believe are required in order to make the industry more amenable to new Australians.
+Seeking a greater understanding of how and why they entered management rights, Drs Reid and Hsiao interviewed operators about their experiences and what information and services they believe are required in order to make the industry more amenable to new Australians.

 “As identified by others, it takes confidence to enter into a foreign business environment when English is not your native language,” says Dr Reid, “and even though the majority of operators are highly educated and hold a range of university degrees, this isn’t always apparent as the industry complexities and cultural gap can seem insurmountable.